fergustaylor/Dev/Ebola/index.md

     ## [35] "Proportion of suspected Ebola deaths that are from the last 21 days"
     ## [36] "Proportion of confirmed, probable and suspected Ebola deaths that are from the last 21 days"

-Using the [hdxr package](https://callumgwtaylor.github.io/hdxr/) to load in Ebola data.
-Based on this [article](https://callumgwtaylor.github.io/blog/2017/07/03/cholera-in-yemen/) by Callum Taylor.
+Using the [hdxr package](https://callumgwtaylor.github.io/hdxr/) to load in Ebola data.<br> Based on this [article](https://callumgwtaylor.github.io/blog/2017/07/03/cholera-in-yemen/) by Callum Taylor.